HL7/fhir-ips/input/pagecontent/design.md

 #### Sections without Structured Resources

 There are currently 14 sections defined in the IPS.
 All sections have 0..* references in the [IPS Composition.section.entry](./StructureDefinition-Composition-uv-ips.html) element of the IPS, meaning that a section may be included without a reference to a structured resource.
 For required sections (allergies, problems and medications), Composition.section.emptyReason must be included in this circumstance.
 For non-required sections, document creators may choose to omit sections when no data is available.
-For all sections of IPS documents, Composition.section.text still must be populated to provide a human readable presentation of the information in the section.
+For all sections populated of an IPS document, Composition.section.text must still be populated to provide a human readable presentation of the information in the section.
 See [Narrative and Language Translation](#narrative-and-language-translation) for more on this design decision.

 #### Sections with 'Known Absent' Resources